Skip to main content

 Help if you’re homeless: veterans

-The Ministry of Defence runs Veterans UK helpline on 0808 1914 218
+The Ministry of Defence runs the Veterans UK helpline:

-Open from 8am to 4pm, Monday to Friday
+Open from 8am to 4pm, Monday to Friday.

-They can provide help with benefits, housing and welfare.
+They help with benefits, housing and welfare.

 Help from military charities

-Get help from Veteran's Gateway on 0808 802 1212
+Get help on the veterans' support helpline on 0808 802 1212.

 If you're at risk of homelessness or rough sleeping, you can get help finding accommodation from: